 that it can be better able to meet its customers needs.
 What more

 must be done?
 We'll cover that in a later piece.
+Outside the CourtroomTV Reporter.
+We are standing here outside

 the courtroom, waiting for the verdict, and Chet, we